eriksank/eventemitter4/README.md

         clean up the table, John.

-Both _Mum_ and _John_ is registered for the event.
-The first time he receives the event he responds.
-After that, he stops listening and no longer responds.
-In this example, the result is in fact the same as using the _once_ function.
+Both _Mum_ and _John_ are registered for the event.
+The first time _John_ receives the event he responds.
+After that, the listener is removed, and _John_ stops listening or responding.
+In this example, the result is in fact the same as if you had used _once()_.

 <a name="example5"></a>